Table of Contents

 Funding Data Set

-The TechCrunch Continental USA funding data set was taken from Insurity SpatialKey.
-It is included with SWIRL in Data/funding_db.csv This file was processed with scripts/fix_csv.py prior to loading into SQLite3.
+The TechCrunch Continental USA funding data set is sourced from Insurity SpatialKey.
+It is included in SWIRL as Data/funding_db.csv and processed with scripts/fix_csv.py before loading into SQLite3.

 **Loading into SQLite3 **